tw: child abuse/physical abuse (discussed, incl. cultural differences), smoking, police violence referenced, severe PTSD flashback, death/grief

 “You snore when you sleep, by the way.”

 “I do not,” I retorted indignantly, mostly to hide how startled I was.
+Did this girl ever sleep?
 She had her phone braced between her knees, bobby pin sticking out of her mouth as she bunched her hair back up into her ponytail.
-A few of the green strands feel loose around her face, and she blew one off her nose in frustration.
-My eyes stopped on the phone, a little bit of guilt flaring back up-
+A few of the green strands fell loose around her face, and she blew one off her nose in frustration.
+My eyes stopped on the phone, a little bit of guilt flaring back up—

 “I mean, it worked out, I guess.”
 She couldn’t quite hide the twinge of disappointment in her voice, and I wondered if she was angrier that I’d stolen from her or that she hadn’t caught me.
 “I just… yeah.”

-Will paused, hands still in her hair. “…Most people are.”
+Will paused, hands still in her hair. “…Most people are.
+Hiding things, I mean.”

 She pushed the bobby pin into her hair with a satisfied growl.
 “There we go.
 Also, Avery’s outside.
 We better get outta here before a janitor needs a mop.”